HISTORY OF YOUR COOPERATIVE

 In April of 1947, North Star Electric began construction on 313 miles of line to serve 500 new members, and to improve service to 350 members who were not receiving adequate electric service.

 The first item on the agenda was to build 18 miles of three-phase line from Littlefork to Ray to improve the voltage at the Lake Kabetogama end of the system.
-This line was completed and Border Counties Power Co-op installed another 1540 kW Budda diesel plus two 60 kW, GM diesels to operate in parallel with Border Counties.
+This line was completed and Border Counties Power Co-op installed another 1540 kW Budda diesel generator plus two 60 kW, GM diesel generators to operate in parallel with Border Counties.
 This brought the voltage up around Littlefork as long as Littlefork and Border Counties were paralleled.
 But if a fault occurred and the breaker tripped out, the voltages would drop to 95 volts.

 A meeting was held with Border Counties Power Cooperative, and they agreed to build a new generating plant at Littlefork scheduled to be on line in November 1947.